babajka/babajka-editor/README.md

 ## Installation

-This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`:
+This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`:

 ```
-npm install --save-dev babajka-editor
+npm install --save @babajka/editor
 ```

 ## Usage